ott-jax/ott/CONTRIBUTING.md

 tox -e clean-docs  # remove documentation tox -e lint-docs  # run spellchecker and linkchecker
 ```
+Installing ``pyEnchant`` is required to run spellchecker, please refer to the
+[installation instructions](https://pyenchant.github.io/pyenchant/install.html).
+On macOS Silicon, it may be necessary
+to also set ``PYENCHANT_LIBRARY_PATH`` environment variable.

 ## Building the package
 The package can be built using: